Minagera/2025-Summer-Trip/Salt-Lake-Start.md

 # Revive & Drive Road Trip Itinerary â€“ Starting in Salt Lake City, UT

 This itinerary is designed as a memorable, bonding road trip with your son.
-Youâ€™ll fly one-way from Huntsville using Delta SkyMiles, land in Salt Lake City, and then pick up or finalize your project car before driving back home.
+You'll fly one-way from Huntsville using Delta SkyMiles, land in Salt Lake City, and then pick up your pre-purchased project car before driving back home.
 The planned route mixes scenic byways, state/national park visits, and cultural stops along well-maintained highways.

 **Trip Duration:** ~10 Days
 **Total Driving Distance (approx.):** ~1,600 miles
-**Vehicle Note:** Focus on a classic project car from the late â€™70s to early â€™90s.
+**Vehicle Note:** Your pre-purchased classic project car from the late '70s to early '90s will be waiting for you in Salt Lake City.
 If 4WD is available, use it only on designated scenic/off-road portions.

 ---

 ## Day 1: Arrival in Salt Lake City

 - **Flight:** Arrive in Salt Lake City, UT (HSV â†’ SLC using SkyMiles)
+- **Vehicle Pickup:**
-- **Arrangements:** Pick up any pre-arranged rental/loaner vehicle or meet with your project car seller.
+  - Meet with seller/dealer to complete the handover of your pre-purchased project car
+  - **Detailed Review:** Set aside 1-2 hours to thoroughly discuss with the previous owner:
+    - Known mechanical issues and quirks
+    - Recent maintenance history
+    - Recommended immediate repairs before the long journey
+    - Any special tools needed for common problems
+  - Review vehicle condition and handle any remaining paperwork
 - **Evening:**
   - Check into a budget-friendly hotel in downtown Salt Lake City.
   - Explore local attractions such as **Temple Square** or a stroll near the **Utah State Capitol**.